Bucket List Experience: Motor Gliding

 Motor gliding is a lot of fun.
 It’s intense but it really gives you the feeling of endless freedom.

 If you ever get the chance to try motor gliding as well, I highly recommend doing it.
-It’s a once in a lifetime experience you probably won’t have that soon again!
+It’s a once-in-a-lifetime experience you probably won’t have soon again!

 Like it?
 Pin it!